anionDev/Adame/ReadMe.md

 ### Run testcases

-To run the testcases simply execute the script stored in `./Reference/Scripts/CreateWhlFile` in the repository's home-directory which is expected to terminate with the exitcode `0`.
+To run the testcases simply execute the script stored in `./Reference/Scripts/CreateWhlFile` in the repository's home-directory which is expected to terminate with the exit-code `0`.

 ### Build

-To create an installable whl-package simply execute the script stored in `./Reference/Scripts/CreateWhlFile` in the repository's home-directory which is expected to terminate with the exitcode `0`.
+To create an installable whl-package simply execute the script stored in `./Reference/Scripts/CreateWhlFile` in the repository's home-directory which is expected to terminate with the exit-code `0`.

 ## Installation